 - increase awareness and understanding of information technology (IT) career opportunities

 - explore different types of technology tools and applications and build technology skills

-- build relationships with other young women who have similar and diverse technology interests
+- build relationships with other young women who have similar and differing technology interests

 - consider higher education options and prepare for college entrance

 - become aware of special program offerings provided by SPARCS partners including awards programs, business tech skill offerings for youth, conferences with youth tracks, competitions, and more….

 SPARCS NEWS & EVENTS